 The Node.js use for back-end development is going to increase by 77%, whereas Java – by 30%.

 As long as we raise the Node.js vs Java question, we will start with defining the main aspects for each technology and what makes them strong competitors.
 Regarding Java web development, let’s consider the following:

 Enterprise Java frameworks provide different sets of APIs to specify and organize the overall interaction between components.
 With each release, developers have access to some new options like Java API for JSON binding in Java EE 8.
 It has enabled converting Java objects from and to JSON messages via a provided binding level.

 In order to improve code quality and effectiveness of the architecture, developers could find solutions via design patterns.
 This approach is workable for both basic and advanced functionality as explored patterns focus on providing problem-solving alternatives.
 They usually become the connection between existing Java patterns and new concepts.

-With the variety of Java modules, the development process is advanced by flexible, adaptable and time-efficient solutions.
-For example, developers can easily access all Java interfaces, classes, native libraries within resource adapter modules or find web and servlet class files in the web modules.
+With the variety of Java modules, the development process is advanced by flexible, adaptable, and time-efficient solutions.
+For example, developers can easily access all Java interfaces, classes, and native libraries within resource adapter modules or find web and servlet class files in the web modules.